 First and foremost, I use soft gel pastes food coloring exclusively for cookie decorating.
 Craft stores usually carry the more accessible concentrated pastes.
 Both work well and in much the same way and both come in a huge variety of colors.
 So if your only option is the baking aisle of your craft store, then these will work fine.
 But I find concentrated pastes have a bitter, metallic taste.
 So I don’t use them.
 Instead I use:

 Americolor Soft Gel Pastes (You’d think I own their stock, but I promise I have no connection to the company other than as a customer, and they have not paid me to write this.)
 Another brand option is Ateco Spectrum food coloring, also very good.
-Soft gel pastes: 1. are tasteless, 2. blend beautifully, 3. come in every color you can imagine.
+Soft gel paste are tasteless, blend beautifully, and come in many colors.

 where to buy food coloring

 You can find Americolor soft gel pastes at many cake decorating supply stores.
 Americolor Soft Gel Pastes are also available on AMAZON: Here is a set of 12 Americolor food colorings that’s a good start.
 I also use a lot of the Electric colors.
 And I buy the big bottle of White food coloring.